jbee/jbee.github.io/purejin/index.md

 * proxy magic
 * interceptors
 * requiring annotations and thus access to the target type
-* capitalise on familiarity or proclaimed "ease of use" to get you hooked, then make itself indispensable; Later..
+* capitalise on familiarity or proclaimed "ease of use" to get you hooked, then make itself indispensable
 * give you headaches (through grotesque limitations, awkward patterns or cryptic error messages)
 * have you google for workarounds and write a lot of really ugly code to do what you want
 * have you clutter your code with hints for the library